-I MINA' TRENTAI UNU NA LIHESLATURAN GUÅHAN 2011 (FIRST) Regular Session
+I MINA' TRENTAI DOS NA LIHESLATURAN GUÅHAN 2013 (FIRST) Regular Session

-Bill No. 12-3/(COR)
+Bill No. 110-32 (COR)

 Introduced by:

-V. Anthony Ada

 AN ACT TO ADD A NEW CHAPTER 8 TO 11GCA RELATIVE TO QUANTIFYING AND REPORTING THE AFFECTS OF THE EARNED INCOME TAX CREDIT (EITC) AS IT RELATES TO THE COMPACTS OF FREE ASSOCIATION.

 BE IT ENACTED BY THE PEOPLE OF GUAM:

 Section 1.
-A new Chapter 8 is added to 11GCA to read as follows: 4 Chapter 8 Accounting And Reporting Of Information Related To The Payment Of Earned Income Tax Credits To FAS Citizens Who Are Required To File An Income Tax Return On Guam.
+A new Chapter 8 is added to 11GCA to read as follows:

+4 Chapter 8

+Accounting And Reporting Of Information Related To The Payment Of Earned Income Tax Credits To FAS Citizens Who Are Required To File An Income Tax Return On Guam.

 §8101.
 Legislative Findings and Intent.
-I Liheslaturan Guåhan finds that the Earned Income Tax Credit (EITC) the government of Guam is required, under federal income tax laws, to pay to all eligible income tax return-filers who file a Guam tax return is one of the few credits where the amount of the credit may exceed the income taxes due.
+I Liheslaturan Guåhan finds the Earned Income Tax Credit (EITC) the government of Guam is required, under federal income tax laws, to pay to all eligible income tax return-filers who file a Guam tax return is one of the few credits where the amount of the credit may exceed the income taxes due.
 Under federal law, income tax-filers with dependent children who have earned income may be eligible for a substantial credit regardless of the income taxes due.
 In many cases where a tax return-filer has zero income taxes due, the government of Guam may be required to pay the full amount of the credit to the income tax return-filer depending on the income tax return-filer's earned income and number of qualifying dependents.
-For tax year 2009, 1 income tax return-filers with earned income of up to \$48,279 may be eligible for 2 the EITC.
-For tax year 2009, the maximum EITC per income tax return-filer was 3 \$5,657 (for married filers with three children and earned income between \$12,550 4 and \$21,450).
-Given the large number of FAS citizens currently receiving some 5 form of public assistance, it is likely that the number of FAS citizens who claim the EITC on their Guam Income Tax return may number in the thousands.
-The total amount paid by the Government of Guam, since the inception of the Compacts of Free Association, total hundreds of millions of dollars.
+For tax year 2009, income tax return-filers with earned income of up to \$48,279 may be eligible for

+2 the EITC.
+For tax year 2009, the maximum EITC per income tax return-filer was

+3 \$5,657 (for married filers with three children and earned income between \$12,550

+4 and \$21,450).
+Given the large number of FAS citizens currently receiving some total amount paid by the Government of Guam, since the inception of the